wpiszlogin/driver_critic/README.md

 * It's possible to check the best solution by running "evaluate_loop.py".

 # Solution
+The problem is not trivial as a car is very fast and not stable.
+It was hard for a human to drive without any mistakes.
+According to the continuous characteristics of action data, not all RF solutions could be used.
+Theoretically, Q-leaning could be implemented by assuming constant output values, but the precision of steering would be limited.

 DDPG is composed of 4 Networks:
 * Actor - play the game
 * Critic - evaluate an Actor